erogol/erogol.github.io/_posts/2023-09-02-Fine_tunning_LLMs.md

 👉 Subscribe to my [Substack](https://erogol.substack.com/) to get the latest news and articles.

-I recently dedicated some time to watching the [new course](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/) on fine-tuning large language models, offered by Deep Learning AI.
+I recently dedicated some time to watching the [new course](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/) on fine-tuning large language models offered by Deep Learning AI.
 I took notes during my viewing and would like to share them here.

 ## What is fine-tuning?

-Specializing LLMs, teaching a new skill as oppose to expanding its knowledge base.
-GPT4 is finetuned for Copilot to be a code assistant like a doctor is trained to be a dermatologist.
+Specializing LLMs, teaching a new skill instead of expanding its knowledge base.
+GPT4 is fine-tuned for Copilot to be a code assistant like a doctor is trained to be a dermatologist.

 ## What does fine-tuning do?

-Learn the data rather than just accessing it
+Learn the data rather than just accessing it.

 - More consistent outputs
 - Reduced hallucinations